 The Dispatch Officers do not go to the mission site, but stay at the Group's home town.
-The DO's responsibilities during the Scratch Search Phase are first, to provide a communications link from Command Post to the ASRC members in his Group's home town, and second, to execute the IC's dispatch plan.
-In coordination with the Communications Director, the DO's third responsibility is to establish and maintain communication with all ASRC members dispatched from the home town to the mission Command Post.
+The DO's responsibilities during the Scratch Search Phase are to provide a communications link from Command Post to the ASRC members in his Group's home town and to execute the IC's dispatch plans.
+In coordination with the Communications Unit Leader, the DO's third responsibility is to establish and maintain communication with all ASRC members dispatched from the home town to the mission Command Post.
 Each DO is responsible for providing his own relief.